magore/hp85disk/release/windows/README.md

   * **avrispv2** is a very low cost USB based *In System programmer* **ISP** about $10
     * Low cost Pololu USB AVR Programmer V2.1
     * https://www.robotshop.com/ca/en/pololu-usb-avr-programmer-v21.html
-  * **avrisp** is also a very low cost arduino based *In System programer* **ISP** you can make yourself
+  * **avrisp** is also a very low cost arduino based *In System programmer* **ISP** you can make yourself
     * Details are at the end of this README

 ### Windows Software Installation instructions - very MINIMAL
   **Make sure your ISP and hp85disk are NOT attached yet**
-  * Hint: Make sure you are network connected so Windows update can automatuically install any drivers
+  * Hint: Make sure you are network connected so Windows update can automatically install any drivers
   * **Make sure you start these steps without the ISP or hp85disk attached**
   * Install **Windows 10 Python 3.7 App* from the Microsoft App Store
   * Download [windows.zip](https://raw.githubusercontent.com/magore/hp85disk/master/release/windows.zip)